oathupdate/ngx_http_sqlite_module/README.md

 when a sql has been executed, you can get the result via the bellow towo ways.

 1. if the location configed command `sqlite_exec` then you can get result by http response
-2. if you set the `ngx.var.sqlite_query` by nginx conf or lua script htne you can get result via `ngx.var.sqlite_result`
+2. if you set the `ngx.var.sqlite_query` by nginx conf or lua script then you can get result via `ngx.var.sqlite_result`

 Sql result format
 =================